-Treatment of acute promyelocytic leukemia (APL), the M3 subtype of acute myeloid leukemia (AML), differs from the usual AML treatment.
+Treatment of acute promyelocytic leukemia (APL), a subtype of acute myeloid leukemia (AML), differs from the usual AML treatment.
 This leukemia usually responds well to treatment, which is given in 3 phases:

 Children with APL get a non-chemotherapy drug similar to vitamin A called all-trans retinoic acid (ATRA).
 ATRA alone can often put APL into remission, but combining it with chemotherapy (usually daunorubicin and cytarabine) gives better long-term results.
 APL rarely spreads to the brain or spinal cord, so intrathecal chemotherapy is usually not needed.

 In adults, ATRA is often combined with arsenic trioxide (ATO), another non-chemo drug, instead of chemo, as the initial treatment of APL.
 The results seem to be at least as good, and without some of the side effects of chemo.
 The combination of ATRA and ATO is now being studied in children as well.